luisbazo/DataScientistLuisBazoGarcia/md/DataScienceLuisBazoGarcia.md

 Several metrics are compare between models:

-Before going into explainig what means each of them we review some binary classification important concepts
+Before going into explaining what means each of them, we review some binary classification important concepts

 **True Positives (TP)** - These are the correctly predicted positive values which means that the value of actual class is yes and the value of predicted class is also yes.
-E.g. if actual class value indicates that the vehicle failed and the prediction tells you the same thing.
+E.g. if actual class value indicates that the device failed and the prediction tells you the same thing.

-**True Negatives (TN)** - These are the correctly predicted negative values which means that the value of actual class is no and value of predicted class is also no. E.g. if actual class says the vehicule failed and predicion tells you the same thing.
+**True Negatives (TN)** - These are the correctly predicted negative values which means that the value of actual class is no and value of predicted class is also no. E.g. if actual class says the device failed and prediction tells you the same thing.

 False positives and false negatives, these values occur when your actual class contradicts with the predicted class.

 **False Positives (FP)** – When actual class is no and predicted class is yes.
-E.g. if actual class says that the vehicule did not failed but the prediction class tells you that the vehicle failed.
+E.g. if actual class says that the device did not failed but the prediction class tells you that the device failed.

-**False Negatives (FN)** – When actual class is yes but predicted class in no. E.g. if actual class value indicates the vehicle failed and predicted class tells you that the vehicule failed.
+**False Negatives (FN)** – When actual class is yes but predicted class in no. E.g. if actual class value indicates the device failed and predicted class tells you that the device failed.

-What metrics basically do is to relationate these values
+What metrics do is to calculate different relations of these values

 **Accuracy** : Accuracy = TP+TN/TP+FP+FN+TN